cowniflow/TLM/README.md

 - run_{}.gif: A gif for each ensemble run, created from .png files from circles.
 - run_{}.mp4: A video file for each ensemble run, created from .png files from circles

-## Documentation
+## Paper
-Some documentation has been set up for this project which you should be able to find hosted online
-here:
+The accompanying scientific paper can be found here:
 ### https://